Preparing Chicago's Best Teachers

-The Urban Education program with Elementary Education Concentration develops students to become licensed teachers who use their own diverse cultural, linguistic and economic backgrounds to improve urban schools and empower children and youth.
+The Urban Education program with Elementary Education Concentration develops students to become exceptional licensed teachers.
+Through their studies and field experience, Urban Education students help children and youth in urban schools achieve their greatest potential.

 The extensive in-school immersion, with nearly 1000 hours of fieldwork experiences, is an essential component of the program and prepares teachers to lead in classrooms from day one.
 Students begin their in-school work junior year.